The Book of Magic

 Now it's time to determine just which spells a character will have.
 This brings up one sticky point where character generation is concerned.
 A major point of contention is the random roll vs. character choice conundrum.
-Many players choose to simply pick the spells they will utilize, without random rolls entering the equation, while some Gamemasters prefer all spells to be generated randomly.
+Many players choose to simply pick the spells they will utilize, without random rolls entering the equation, while some Judges prefer all spells to be generated randomly.

-While it is ultimately up to the Gamemaster, it is recommended that a mixture of both methods of spell generation be used, allowing the player to choose half of his or her spells, and to roll up half randomly.
+While it is ultimately up to the Judge, it is recommended that a mixture of both methods of spell generation be used, allowing the player to choose half of his or her spells, and to roll up half randomly.
 This helps a player get the spells they really want for their mage, and makes new characters refreshingly different each time.
 This works well, except where schools might override spell choices.

 The first spell an elementalist learns should be an elemental control spell, for instance.
 When rolling spells up randomly, refer to tables 6 through 22, depending on what kind of spell will occupy each spell slot.
-You'll note there's no tables for entreaties; the nature of entities that may be entreated upon will be dependent on the individual game campaign - ask your Gamemaster about these!
+You'll note there's no tables for entreaties; the nature of entities that may be entreated upon will be dependent on the individual game campaign - ask your Judge about these!

 Table 6: Personal Energy Spells